document10/dumpling-bot/README.md

 5. Setup the database

+Using databases other than `PostgresSQL` requires [v1.2.21](https://bun.com/blog/bun-v1.2.21) or newer.

 ```bash
 bun db-setup
 ```

-Optionally set `DATABASE_SECRETS` to `YES` so that all sensitive info (like API keys) are stored on the database.
+Optionally set `DATABASE_SECRETS` to `YES` so that all sensitive info (like API keys) are stored and loaded from the database instead of `.env`.
 Then load them from the `.env` file:

 ```bash
 bun db-secrets
 ```

-Using databases other than `PostgresSQL` requires [v1.2.21](https://bun.com/blog/bun-v1.2.21) or newer.

 6. Start the bot: